 However, if a workplace death was caused by a third party, such as a contractor, subcontractor equipment manufacturer, or regulatory agency, the family members of the deceased may be able to file a wrongful death lawsuit against the third party, not the employer.
 In these cases, the family will need to prove that their loved one died due to the other party’s negligence.
 Families may be entitled to additional types of compensation for their losses in a lawsuit, including pain and suffering damages and greater loss of income benefits.

 In a workers compensation death benefits case, it is imperative that the paperwork is handled correctly the first time around.
 The last thing that any grieving family needs are to muddle through large amounts of complex paperwork, only to find their claim denied because of an administrative error.

 Our Encino workers compensation law firm has been operating independently since 1978 in order to provide families like yours with compassionate and sophisticated legal service.
 Our founder William J. Kropach is a certified workers compensation attorney with more than 40 years of proven courtroom experience.
 We know how to handle your case properly and efficiently, saving you time, stress, and money.

 Dealing with the death of a family member is never easy.
 It becomes even more difficult when trying to handle the situation alone.
 The first step towards recovering the benefits you deserve is to seek representation from an experienced and knowledgeable workers compensation attorney.
 For more than 40 years, the attorneys at the Law Offices of Kropach & Kropach have successfully represented many grieving families during this time of crisis.
 We utilize a compassionate and comprehensive approach with the goal of always placing each client in the best position to succeed.
-To learn more, contact our death claim attorneys in Encino today and schedule a consultation to discuss your case.
+To learn more, contact our death claims attorneys in Encino today and schedule a consultation to discuss your case.